zmanion/CVE/cvelib-howto.md

 Scripts to demonstrate [cvelib](https://github.com/RedHatProductSecurity/cvelib) in bash and Windows cmd environments.

-Copy `cvelib.conf` and `cvelib-howto.conf` to
+Copy `cvelib.conf.sample` and `cvelib-howto.conf.sample` to

 - bash: `$HOME/.config`
 - Windows cmd: `%USERPROFILE%\.config`

+and rename both files to remove the `'.sample'` extension.

-Edit the files to your liking, `cvelib.conf` will contain your secret CVE Services API key,  protect it appropriately.
+Edit the files to your liking, `cvelib.conf` will contain your secret CVE Services API key,  protect it appropriately. `cvelib-howto.conf` is used to set variables for the user management part of the demonstration.

 In Windows cmd, you probably want to run `cmd /c cvelib-howto.cmd` to keep a command prompt open when the script exits.